-Using optional void areas \mathbf{V} (\mathbf{void}), you can exclude areas from machining.
-These area can be, for example, contours in castings or areas machined in previous steps.
+Using optional void areas V (void), you can exclude areas from machining.
+These areas can be, for example, contours in castings or areas machined in previous steps.
 You can define up to five void areas.

 If you are using OCM cycles, the control will plunge vertically within void areas.